JamesSampedro/ADET-MIDTERM-Q2-Eclair/README.md

 Time wasn't enough to finish branching individually, plus technical problems in internet connection/slow pc of my group so I uploaded it all myself since its already due date

-Wasn't able to finish grading system too. sorry.

-student portal with admin/student login feature
+student portal with admin/student login feature, and grades

 //